juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Midnight_Prank_Protocol_Concept.md

 #### Beat 2: Following Lex's Path (Word: "FOAM")
 **Mechanic:** Spot the Difference
-- **Setup:** Video shows Lex filming his music video, walking through the mall
+- **Setup:** Maya shares a video from Lex's research—Lex filming his music video, walking through the mall
 - **Mall Action:** Players retrace Lex's footsteps to the same locations shown in video
 - **Mobile Game:** Maya sends spot-the-difference images one at a time - players compare reality to photo and report differences.
 Maybe in each picture there is a missing or added letter, so 4 images, spelling FOAM one lettr at a time.
 - **Differences Reveal:** "FOAM"